ichtrojan/laravel-otp/README.md

 ## Introduction 🖖

-This is a simple pakage to generate and validate OTPs (One Time Passwords).
+This is a simple package to generate and validate OTPs (One Time Passwords).
 This can be implemented mostly in Authentication.

 ## Installation 💽